APP_06 — Aspect Identification Log¶

 Purpose¶

-This register identifies and evaluates the environmental aspects and impacts associated with A M Water Services Limited's operations, in accordance with ISO 14001:2015 requirements.
+This register identifies and evaluates the environmental aspects and impacts associated with A M Water Services Limited's operations, in accordance with ISO 14001:2015 (and the 2026 transition).
 It forms part of the company's Integrated Management System and supports our commitment to environmental protection and sustainability.

 Methodology¶